missionpinball/mpf-docs/install/mac.rst

 kind of a pain (especially finding the right versions and everything), so we have created a single ZIP file which has everything you need.

-Download the zip of the multimedia frameworks `here <https://www.dropbox.com/s/ohrs8tn0yh2y7oe/mpf_mac_frameworks.zip?dl=1>`_.
+Download the zip of the multimedia frameworks `here <https://mpf.kantert.net/mpf_mac_frameworks.zip>`_.
+(Thanks to MPF developer Jan Kantert for hosting it!)
 The zipped download is 170 MB, and the unzipped size is 529 MB.

 Unzip it, and copy (or drag and drop) the five things in the zip file's ``Frameworks`` folder to your own Mac's ``/Library/Frameworks`` folder.